 2. As required by Section 143(3) of the Act, we report that:

-(a) We have sought and except, for the possible effect of the matters described in the Basis for Qualified Opinion paragraph above, obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.
+a.
+We have sought and except, for the possible effect of the matter described in the Basis for Qualified Opinion above, obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.

-(b) Except for the possible effect of the matters described in the Basis of Qualified Opinion paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books including daily back-up of books of accounts and other books and papers maintained in electronic mode except for the matters stated in the paragraph 2(i)(vi) below on reporting under Rule
+b.
+Except for the possible effects of the matter described in the Basis of Qualified Opinion section above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books including daily back-up of books of accounts and other books and papers maintained in electronic mode, except for the matters stated in the paragraph 2(i)(vi) below on reporting under rule 11(g).

-(d) Except, for the possible effect of matters described in the Basis of Qualified Opinion paragraph above, in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act.
+d.
+Except, for the matter described in the Basis of Qualified Opinion section above, in our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act.

-(f) On the basis of the written representations received from the directors as on March 31, 2024 taken on record by the Board of Directors, none of the directors are disqualified as on March 31,2024 from being appointed as a director in terms of Section 164 (2) of the Act.
+f.
+On the basis of the written representations received from the directors as on March 31, 2025 taken on record by the Board of Directors, none of the directors are disqualified as on March 31,2025 from being appointed as a director in terms of Section 164 (2) of the Act.

-(g) The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in the Basis for Qualified Opinion Matter paragraph above and paragraph 2(i)(vi) below on reporting under Rule 11(g).
+g.
+The qualification relating to the maintenance of accounts and other matters connected therewith are as stated in the Basis for Qualified Opinion above and paragraph 2(i)(vi) below on reporting under Rule 11(g).

 i.
 The Company has disclosed the impact of pending litigations on its financial position in its standalone financial statements - Refer Note 56 to the standalone financial statements;